 If is smaller than PI_THRESH, the monitored ash column is considered to be a wind dominated bent-over plume.
 The centreline heights H are then estimated by subtracting half of the plume width from the plume top heights h.

 By default, PI_THRESH is set to be 5.
-This value can be easily changed in the code of FOXI in the “settings” section at the begin of the code.
+This value can be easily changed in the code of FOXI in the “settings” section at the beginning of the script.
 It has to be noted that the exact value of PI_THRESH is probably location dependent, and has to be calibrated for the specific eruption site.
-Results with the modified Degruyter Bonadonna approach are expected to be most reliable for cases where << 1 or >> 1.

 Focusing on the other 0D models, in the situation of bent-over plume Wilson Walker, which does not consider wind effects, might underestimate the current MER.
 Mastin and Sparks models are basically both based on the same data set of recorded eruptions, representing the range of uncertainties within the historical data set used.
 In general the predictions of Mastin are always lower than those of Sparks and are therefore expected to provide an underestimate of MER for such bent-over plumes.
 The Gudmundsson model, on the other hand, was calibrated to the Eyjafjallajökull 2010 plume, which represents a very good example of such a “bent-over” eruption scenario.